ta-data-bcn/lab-reading-about-statistic-concepts/README.md

 ## Challenge 1: What is the difference between expected value and mean?
 You know both concepts but, is there a difference?
 Are they synonims?
 Start investigating.

-As a good reference (once you have looked for some information) you have   [this](https://towardsdatascience.com/what-is-expected-value-4815bdbd84de) article.
+As a good reference (once you have looked for some information) you have   [this](http://expected.news/value2) article.

+## Challenge 2: What is the problem in science with p-values?
+We have told you that a lot of scientifical investigations are based on p-values.
+The last week, Nature magazine published [an article](http://nature.social/statistical4) regarding the problem.
+Start digging on it!

+Don't hesitate to use more articles if you want to :)